Greece Moments Greece Moments

 Trapezakia Exo Retreat

 Thanks to its sheltered location, Livadi Bay is also a great place to drop anchor, so every evening in summer, a mixed crowd of locals, island-hoppers and sailors meets in the restaurants.
-We only liked Livadi at second glance – but all the more so.
+We only warmed to Livadi at second glance – but all the more so.

 Astypalea Livadi Bucht Segeln